11/iOSBoy/README.md

 # emus4iOS

 ### Description
-The mission for the emus4iOS project is to create a free, high-quality, easy to download, offline emulator that does not void Apple's app store emulation policy.
+The mission for the emus4iOS project is to create a free, Secure, high-quality, easy to download, offline emulators that do not void Apple's app store emulation policy.

 ### Why Even Make This?
-If you are new to device emulation on Apple's mobile hardware, Apple has a clause in there terms of use that states that ""
+If you are new to emulation on Apple's mobile hardware, Apple has a clause in their terms of use that speaks to why they don't allow emulators on the App Store

+> "emulators allow you to execute arbitrary code, so a maliciously-crafted game (in theory) could pose a security risk for the devices."

-Projects like `gba4iOS` and `DolphiniOS` have gotten around this clause by not pushing their app to Apple's app store, but rather allowing users to directly download the app from the `gba4ios` website.
-If you are not looking to jailbreak your device, the main issue users face when using either app is Apple's app certificate expiration.
+Projects like `gba4iOS` and `DolphiniOS` have gotten around this clause by not pushing their app to Apple's app store, but rather allowing users to install the app after jail-breaking their device.
+While it is easy to install emulators after your device is jail-broken, the process of jail-breaking an iPhone is a large uphill battle.
+On top of this, there are many loses you are opting into when you do jail-break - just to list a few:
+  1. You no longer can update your iOS without losing the jail-break
+  2. You are more susceptible to downloading malicious unverified software
+  3. You device is not considered under warranty while it is jail-broken
+  4. There are large gaps in new jail-break releases.
+There is no guarentee that a new version of iOS will get a jail-break

+While there are ways to install certain emulators without a jail-break, this leads to other issues that users need to consider.
+The main issue users face when installing emulators without a jail-break is Apple's app certificate expiration process.

 Any app that isn't installed through the Apple App Store comes with what's known as an `app certificate`.
 This certificate is how Apple ensures that every app a user installs has been verified by a team of developers at Apple.
 Any unverified app that a user installs has an expiration date and will automaically be un-openable after exactly 1 week.
-While this is great for security, this ultimatly strong holds users into Apple's terms of service policies.
+While this is considered a _good_ security practice, this ultimatly strong holds users into Apple's terms of service policies - leaving you emulator-less ☹️

-### How emus4iOS Works
+### How emus4iOS Works.
+How is it Safe?
-`emus4iOS` uses two up and coming technologies to get around Apple's `app certificate` policy - `Web Assembly` and `Progressive Web Apps`.
+`emus4iOS` uses two up and coming technologies to get around Apple's `app certificate` policy and to ensure a secure runtime - `Web Assembly` and `Progressive Web Apps`.
+You can learn more about these technologies here: <a href="https://webassembly.org/"> web assembly </a> & <a href="https://web.dev/progressive-web-apps/"> progressive web apps </a>

-`Web Assembly` is a binary instruction format for a stack-based virtual machine. `Wasm` is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.

-`Progressive Web Apps` is a type of application software delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
-It is intended to work on any platform that uses a standards-compliant browser.

-With both web assembly and progressive web apps, `emus4iOS` is able to feel like an installed offline emulator, while avoiding all the headaches that comes with other iOS emulation projects.
+The main reason `emus4iOS` is safe is because the entire project runs in the browser.
+None of this code touches your device's hardware, leaving you free to run any potentially malcious game files without it affecting your device.

+To allow you to have a more app-like experience, `emus4iOS` is written to work like a native app that gets installed on your phone.
+To learn how to use emus4iOS like an app, check out the next section.

-### How to Download
+### How to Add emus4iOS to My Device
 1. Grab your phone and go to https://www.emus4ios.app in the safari app
 2. Click the share icon, and scroll down to `add to homescreen` - this will add the website to your homescreen as if it were an app.
 3. Now open emus4iOS from your homescreen and enjoy